A Framework for Modelling, Verification and Transformation of Concurrent Imperative Programs: Conclusion

-The paper gave a detailed presentation of a framework, built as a conservative extension to the simply typed higher-order logic and geared towards modelling, verification and transformation of concurrent imperative programs.
-The essential points were: \begin{itemize} \item[-] a concise computational model encompassing fine-grained interleaving, state abstraction and jumps; \item[-] stepwise program correspondence relations, in particular capturing program equivalence and transformations towards less structured models; \item[-] a Hoare-style rely/guarantee program logic seamlessly tied in with the state abstraction and featuring the program correspondence rule as a generalised rule of consequence; \item[-] a light-weight extension of the logic to enable state relations in place of postconditions; \item[-] a notion of fair computations; \item[-] a refutational approach to proving liveness properties; \item[-] and, last but not least, conditions under which splits of indivisible steps retain relevant program properties, complementing transformations by program correspondence. \end{itemize}
+This report gave a detailed presentation of a framework, built as a conservative extension to the simply typed higher-order logic and geared towards modelling, verification and transformation of concurrent imperative programs.
+The essential points were: \begin{itemize} \item[-] a concise computational model encompassing fine-grained interleaving, state abstraction and jump instructions; \item[-] stepwise program correspondence relations allowing us in particular to reason upon properties of programs that use jumps in place of conditional and while-statements via a semantic equivalence to their structured counterparts; \item[-] a Hoare-style rely/guarantee program logic seamlessly tied in with the state abstraction and featuring the program correspondence rule as a generalised rule of consequence; \item[-] a light-weight extension of the logic enabling state relations in place of pre/postconditions; \item[-] a refutational approach to proving liveness properties driven by a concise notion of fair computations. \end{itemize} The remainder of the chapter discusses further enhancements to the framework.

-Many of the presented techniques can be enhanced.
-This applies in first place to verification of liveness properties.
-A challenging task would be to strengthen the notion of fair computations to such extent that would enable reasoning about liveness properties of programs with arbitrary await-statements, lifting thus the restriction to atomic sections.
-On the other hand, this task demands lots of care to prevent reasoning with `fair' but non-existent computations, as pointed out in Section~\ref{Sb:faircomp}.
-Just intuitively, $\await{C}{p}$ cannot be regarded as always available when $C \subset\stnsp \top$ so that an augmented notion of fairness would need to take accounts of how often a computation passes through a state in $C$ in order to sensibly grant the turn to $\await{C}{p}$ once.